fission/fission.io/content/en/docs/usage/languages/go.md

 {{% notice info %}}

-For archive of package with size larger than 256KB, the package is uploaded to storage service.
+For archive of package with size larger than 256 KB, the package is uploaded to storage service.
 Double check `fission-storage-pvc` is properly setup if pkg `BUILD_STATUS` is not `succeeded`.

 {{% /notice %}}